fujun-liu/distributed-in-memory-db/README.rst

 2. It is implemented using FUSE which is a user-space file system

-3. It is in client-server style RPC calls
+3. It is based on client-server style RPC calls

 4. Mutiple servers are supported.
 So it is claimed distributed